-The famous Amarone wine produced in the Valpolicella wine region located in the hills north of the city of Verona.
-It includes information on the unique methods of production of the Amarone wine as well as general history of the Valpolicella wine region.
-And tours offered of the Valpolicella wine region: Amarone wine tours and Valpolicella wine tours.
+The famous Amarone wine produced in the Valpolicella wine region located in the hills in the north of the city of Verona.
+It includes information on the unique methods of production of the Amarone wine, as well as general history of the Valpolicella wine region.
+And the tours offered in the the Valpolicella wine region: Amarone wine tours and Valpolicella wine tours.

-Wine has been produced in the Valpolicella wine region near to Verona since Roman times.
-During this period, the unique style of production that the makes the Amarone such a revered wine was introduced to the area.
+Wine has been produced in the Valpolicella wine region near Verona since Roman times.
+During this period, the unique way to produce such a revered wine, as Amarone is, was introduced in the area.

-In ancient times, the Romans in the south of Italy left the grapes on the vines allowing the juice to turn to sugar through which they were able to produce a fortified wine that would withstand the rigors of travel in those days and also the challenges of the pungent and spicy cuisine of the Roman diet.
-In the cooler north they were not able to leave the grapes on the vines, so they stored the grapes in barns allowing them to dry before pressing them.
-This same method is used today in the production of the Amarone in the Valpolicella wine region of Italy.
+In ancient times, the Romans in the south of Italy left the grapes on the vines, allowing the juice to turn to sugar through which they created a fortified wine that would have supported the rigors of travel and also the challenges of the pungent and spicy cuisine of the ancient Roman wives.
+In the cooler north of Italy, they could not leave the grapes on the vines for so long, so they stored them in barns to dry before pressing them.
+This same method is used today in the production of Amarone in the Valpolicella wine region.

-Until recent times the main wine of this region was the Recioto, a sweet red wine which was particularly popular with the Veronese in days when sugar and sweets were not widely available.
-This sweet red wine was ideal served with dry cakes as a dessert wine.
-The Amarone is sometimes referred to as the failed Recioto, as the fermentation of the sweeter wine is halted to leave sugar to provide the sweetness.
-While the Amarone is fermented for a longer period to produce a dry and full-bodied wine that has enabled the Valpolicella wine region to become one of the most famous wine regions in Italy.
+Until recent times the main wine of this region was the Recioto, a sweet red wine particularly popular among the Veronese in times when sugar and sweets were not widely available.
+This wine was usually served with dry cakes, as a dessert wine.
+Amarone is sometimes called Recioto sbagliato (failed Recioto), as in the Recioto wine the fermentation is stopped to leave sugar to provide the sweetness.
+While the Amarone is fermented for a longer period to produce a dry and full-bodied wine that led the Valpolicella wine region to become one of the most famous wine regions in Italy.

-For many centuries, the Amarone lived in the shadow of the Recioto until 1990 when wine buyers were desperately searching for new full bodied red wines.
-In 1990, Amarone enjoyed an exceptional vintage through which it was catapulted to fame almost overnight.
-Nowadays, you'll find Amarone every present on wine lists of fine restaurants, and wine shops around the globe along with other wines from the Valpolicella wine region
+For many centuries, the Amarone lived in the shadow of the Recioto until 1990, when some wine buyers were desperately searching for new full bodied red wines.
+In 1990, Amarone enjoyed the exceptional status of vintage and it was catapulted to fame almost overnight.
+Nowadays, you'll find the Amarone's name on the wine list of every fine restaurant and wine shop around the globe, alongside other wines from the Valpolicella wine region.

-Like the famous wines of Bordeaux, the wines of the Valpolicella are made from a blend of these indigenous vines.
-Each vineyard, has its preference in regards to the types and quantity of grapes used in the production of their wines.
-In fact, as you travel through the wine region from one vineyard to another you'll be amazed by the subtle differences that exist between each vineyards version of the Amarone.
+Like the famous wines of Bordeaux, the wines of the Valpolicella region are made from a blend of some indigenous vines.
+Each vineyard has its preference in regards to the types and quantity of grapes used in the production of their wines.
+When you travel across the region from one vineyard to another, you'll be amazed by the subtle differences that exist between each vineyard’s version of Amarone.

 A fascinating exploration of the Valpolicella wine region that focuses on the great Amarone awaits you on our Valpolicella Wine Tours.